What is audience segmentation?

 In today’s ultra-competitive market, businesses need to know exactly who their customers are and what they want.
-Let’s take a look at the four types of audience segmentation which can help you stand out to your target audience.
+Let’s take a look at the four types of audience segmentation that can help you stand out to your target audience.

 The most basic type of audience segmentation, demographic segmentation focuses on grouping people according to demographic similarities.
 Demographics can include age, race, religion, gender, family size, education level, and more.